 Before doing laundry, make sure you have enough quarters to wash and dry your load.

 You run the risk of annoying other tenants if you’re constantly asking for quarters because you’re a little short!
 Grab any spare change out of your cup holders, break a few dollar bills for quarters at your local convenience store, or go to the bank to buy quarters.
-Make sure that you will have enough change to do laundry for quite some time.
+Make sure that you have enough change to do laundry for quite some time.

 Also, on the subject of hampers, don’t use someone else’s hamper!
 If it is left behind for a week or more, you may consider throwing it out.

-Last, do not throw apartment trash in the laundry room trash cans!
+Lastly, do not throw apartment trash in the laundry room trash cans!